 It starts with a Rolling Stone cover, a piles of New York Post headlines, and the mission to “figure what is you talkin’ bout I don’t know what y’all sayin’.”
-After the jump, the process.

 “And now that that’s that Lets talk about the future”; a blank canvas, a few lines, then something deeper.

 “You stuck on being hardcore I chuck the duece up”; a round of green to redefine the composition.

 “Name keep poppin’ up Face keep poppin’ up”; headlines beginning to hit the canvas, a Jay-Z cover-up.

 “If I can’t live by my word Then I’d much rather die”; fully covered, quotes, headlines and ideas.

 “And it’s like you knew exactly how I wanted you to feel”; Jay-Z re-emerges from the text.